bechaim/JSexercises/README.md

 # JSexercises
-This is my repository for exercises in JavaScript..
+This is my repository for exercises in JavaScript.

 1. sumofdigits - Aug 29